gardens and dance

-This journey through dance and gardens continues to lead me in new directions.
-My passion for 18th-century French art and culture, and my desire to create beauty, has evolved into the writing of a blog, and now a book; both created to inspire those who love the principle of beauty.
+This journey through dance and gardens continues to lead me through new and wondrous passageways.
+My passion for 18th-century French art and culture, and my desire to create beauty, have evolved into other expressions- writing creative nonfiction stories and now a forthcoming book, which I hope will inspire those who are also moved by the principle of beauty.

 my garden designs